 - Guest Lounge

-St Joseph’s has 5 suites and 1 apartment, spread over 3 floors and connected by a handsome stone staircase with a wrought-iron balustrade.
+St Joseph’s has 5 suites and 1 apartment in the main building, spread over 3 floors and connected by a handsome stone staircase with a wrought-iron balustrade.
+There are also smaller rooms in a second townhouse across the street called St Joseph's Cottage.
 Expect restored wooden floors, beautiful beamed ceilings and whitewashed walls with exposed stonework, plus furnishing that combines historic references with modern comforts: ornate glass chandeliers, sumptuously upholstered armchairs, and big mirrors with elaborately carved frames.

-The Deluxe Queen Suites lie directly below the eaves and have sloping ceilings, making them a little less formal and extra cosy.
+We stayed in one of the Deluxe Queen Suites on our last visit, which lie directly below the eaves and have sloping ceilings, making them a little less formal and extra cosy.
 The Deluxe One-Bedroom Apartment has a living area with a sofabed that can sleep another 2 guests.

 - Air conditioning

 - Central heating

 - Safe box

 In the main hotel, breakfast is delivered to your room at your time of choice, so you’re treated to a relaxed awakening.
 Expect an invigorating smoothie (made from seasonal organic fruit and vegetables, with a hint of ginger), a lavish selection of oven-warm pastries and squares of tasty pita (filo-pastry pies), and a pot of freshly brewed real coffee.
 Each suite has a dining table and chairs, if lounging in bed sounds too decadent.
 You also get a slick in-room kitchenette (a full kitchen in the apartment) for preparing snacks and light meals.